sirenfei/terraform-provider-flowdock/website/docs/index.html.markdown

 layout: "flowdock"
 page_title: "Provider: Flowdock"
 description: |-
-  The Flowdock provider is used to interact with Flowdock organization resources.
+  it is used to interact with Flowdock organization resources.
 ---

 # Flowdock Provider